bytebury/crust/README.md

 DigitalOcean (feel free to change that to your liking).
 We use [Stripe](https://stripe.com) as our payment partner and [Google](https://google.com) for our OAuth (extensible).
+You will also need to install [TailwindCSS](https://github.com/tailwindlabs/tailwindcss/releases/latest).
+As, we use [TailwindCSS](https://github.com/tailwindlabs/tailwindcss/releases/latest) to build out stylesheets.

 ## Getting Started